Share this

 fast, accurate and remote tacrolimus blood level monitoring

-by Neoteryx on Jul 11, 2019 7:11:00 AM
+by Neoteryx Microsampling on Jul 11, 2019 7:11:00 AM

 Tacrolimus Monitoring: Why It Matters

 In the administration of tacrolimus, an immunosuppressant drug given to kidney transplant patients to help them avoid rejection, precise tacrolimus levels are required in the bloodstream.
-Thus, more precise, more convenient methods of tacrolimus monitoring are in demand.
-It is important that monitoring be accurate; thus, patients should be incentivized to comply with monitoring, as well as treatment, as much as possible.
+However, it can be challenging to get precise drug levels from blood samples.

 “Too high exposure of tacrolimus increases the risk of hypertension, post-transplant diabetes mellitus, and neurotoxicity, while acute rejection episodes and development of donor specific antibodies are associated with too low exposure.”

-Research and Results
+Tacrolimus Monitoring Research and Results

 “Therapeutic drug monitoring of Tacrolimus is usually performed using pre-dose concentrations, mostly due to practical reasons,” says Gustavsen.
 “However, a pre-dose concentration gives little information about systemic exposure, and area under the concentration versus time curve - AUC - has been suggested to be the best pharmacokinetic marker for therapeutic drug monitoring of tacrolimus.”
 So how do we measure it?

 “With the use of population pharmacokinetic models and limited sampling strategies, three optimally timed sampling points can give accurate predictions of AUC,” Gustavsen says.
 “By using microsampling, a sufficient number of blood samples within a dose interval, without any restriction in sampling time, can be obtained in an at-home setting by patients themselves.
 This will enable and simplify dose adjustments of tacrolimus based on AUC, which in turn hopefully will improve clinical outcome.”
-Thus, the study showcases the convenience and user-friendliness of microsampling, both at home and in the lab, and why it’s so powerful for keeping transplant patients healthy and safe.

-Goal: The Best Possible Treatment for Transplant Patients
+Goal: Best Possible Treatment for Transplant Patients

 “Renal transplant patients need lifelong follow-up with routinely blood sampling performed every month for the rest of their lives,” says Gustavsen.
-“Patients then have to come to the hospital in the early morning, draw a large blood volume, before wait several hours to meet the physician.
+“Patients then have to come to the hospital in the early morning, draw a large blood volume, before waiting several hours to meet the physician.
 This is time-consuming, and some patients have to travel long distances.
-Remote patient monitoring through microsampling would reduce patient burden and make the blood sample procedure more patient-friendly.
-A fixed sample volume from a single finger-prick can be obtained in an at home-setting.
-Compared to other home-based methods, blood volume absorbed on the Mitra tip is not dependent on hematocrit level, which is important, as the hematocrit level change with time after transplantation.”

 “Patients were very motivated to participate in our study and saw the benefit this would have for them in the future,” says Gustavsen.
-Clearly, scientists and healthcare decisionmakers can see it, too.

 Share this